 Even with the effort, it’s worth it.
 Because now that frugal habits are learned and engaged, they run on autopilot without thought.
 What to do with extra holiday pay?
 It’s going on parade from my checking account to savings and investing.
 What to do with extra money from my budget?
 It’s going to excel itself over to savings and investing.
 Found change on the street?
 It’s going to receive extra sanitization as it makes way over to a jar for savings and investing.

 Since the Coronacation started, I spend much of my life at home.
 It is just another opportunity to practice frugal living 101.

 I reduce energy costs by turning off lights and unplugging all the things, from the TV to the toaster.
 I cancel phantom energy.

-Coldwater is the default option from washing clothes to washing a face (I save heat for showers and dishes!) to save energy.
+Coldwater is the default option from washing clothes to washing a face.
+I save heat for showers and dishes!

 Frugal living 101 has a special spot for hobbies.
 My hobbies were shopping at the mall, partying, and shopping at stores other than the mall.

 My view of hobbies started to change when I was an unhappy receptionist.
 I had defined myself by my career, and when I couldn’t do that anymore, my hobbies became more important than shopping.
 It changed into how I define myself.

 I moved a lot, and books were one of the few constants in my life, at least until high school.
 It took a while, but ever since, I have been devouring books.
 Initially, it was books that I bought, but I wised up and began borrowing books.
 The nice staff at the libraries are much better caretakers with their fancy dust covers and catalog system.